Skip to main content

 (1) The retirement fund shall be evaluated as a potential resource only after it is determined to not be income.

-(2) A retirement fund is a countable resource if the individual or the individual's spouse has an ownership interest in the retirement fund and the legal ability to convert it to cash.
+(2) A retirement fund is a countable resource when the individual or the individual's spouse has an ownership interest in the retirement fund, has the legal ability to convert the fund to cash, and is not legally able to receive regular, periodic payments from the fund.

-(3) If there is a financial penalty imposed by the plan administrator in order to convert the account to cash, the amount of the countable resource is the net amount payable to the individual after deducting the penalty.
-The amount payable may not be further reduced by the amount of any tax incurred by the individual as a result of the conversion of the account to cash.
+(3) When there is a financial penalty imposed by the retirement plan administrator in order to convert the account to cash, the amount of the countable resource is the net amount payable to the individual after deducting the penalty.
+The amount payable shall not be further reduced by the amount of any tax incurred by the individual as a result of the conversion of the account to cash.

-(4) A retirement fund is not a resource if an individual must terminate employment in order to obtain any lump sum or payment.
+(4) A retirement fund is not a resource when an individual must terminate employment in order to obtain any lump sum or payments.

-(5) A retirement fund determined to be a resource in accordance with paragraph (D) of this rule, which is owned by an ineligible spouse or parent or spouse of an ineligible parent, shall not be considered for deeming purposes described in rule 5160:1-3-03.20 of the Administrative Code.
+(5) A retirement fund determined to be a resource in accordance with this paragraph, which is owned by an ineligible spouse or parent or spouse of an ineligible parent, shall not be considered for deeming purposes described in rule 5160:1-3-05.20 of the Administrative Code.

 (E) Administrative agency responsibilities.